JurePotocnik/Kubernetes-deploy/README.md

 ```

 It think this is it for now.
-If you have any problems, contact meybe i will be able to solve them :)
+If you have any problems, contact maybe I will be able to solve them :)

 This tutorial is for kubernetes 1.13.